wrclark/gem/README.md

 Run with `./gem -d capsule`

-To use your own domain name you have to replace `/CN=localhost` in the `ssl` make target to your domain.
+To use your own domain name you have to replace `/CN=localhost` in the `ssl` make target to your domain: eg `example.com` becomes `/CN=example.com`.

-Eg `example.com` becomes `/CN=example.com`.
+Then you must also specify the domain as the hostname when running the program: `./gem -h "example.com" -d capsule`

-Or, you could have Let's Encrypt (certbot) make you a cert and use that instead.
+### misc

 Tip: don't try to serve files with symbols like a space " ", #, & etc. It doesn't work with most browsers.